johndroper/RimDialogueServer/README.md

 Contributions are welcome!
 Feel free to open issues or pull requests.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the CC BY-NC-SA 4.0 International License.